Season 03, Episode 03:

-- Infant Immortality: Partial aversion.
-The trolls are out to hurt and possibly kill Kate for hiding Thistle.
+- Improbable Infant Survival: The trolls are out to hurt and possibly kill Kate for hiding Thistle.
+But they failed.

 - Jerkass Gods Have a Point: Piper realizes that the Elders' rule about witches and Whitelighters is meant to ensure both can do their jobs effectively.